Buckfast Abbey: School of the Annunciation

 The School of the Annunciation was a place of learning for adults and was a charitable company based in the grounds of Buckfast Abbey.
 It was founded in 2014 by Dr Petroc Willey, Dr Andrew Beards, and Dr Caroline Farey, who had left the Maryvale Institute, with the Abbot of Buckfast.
 It offered distance learning, part-time programmes, summer schools and short courses in theology, philosophy, catechetics, sacred beauty, liturgy and other associated subjects to support the New Evangelisation.
-The School closed on 31 August 2019 due to a lack of funding.
+The School closed in August 2019 due to a lack of funding.